reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/events/c8y_events_deleteCollection.md

 ### Options

 ```
+      --createdFrom string      Start date or date and time of the event's creation (set by the platform during creation).
+      --createdTo string        End date or date and time of the event's creation (set by the platform during creation).
       --dateFrom string         Start date or date and time of event occurrence.
       --dateTo string           End date or date and time of event occurrence.
       --device strings          Device ID (accepts pipeline)